 Personality AI takes multiple types of inputs; text samples, demographic data, real life observations, questionnaire responses, and outputs personality insights.

-Personality AI accurately identifies how people like to communicate, what motivates, energizes and stresses them, and how they like to interact with others.
-Personality AI outputs a personality model comparable to a personality assessment like DISC, MBTI, the Big Five, and OCEAN (Skloot, D’Agostino, 2019).
+Personality AI creates a personality model comparable to a personality assessment like DISC, MBTI, the Big Five, and OCEAN (Skloot, D’Agostino, 2019).

 This approach can allow an agency to reach employees on a personalized level, facilitating more effective supervision and coaching to develop the employee’s potential.

 The cognitive computing system provides situation-specific suggestions when communicating based on a staff members digital profile.
-Similarly, the application sends supervisors daily prompts about their team with suggestive interactions related to work performance and behaviors the application identifies.
+Similarly, the application sends supervisors daily prompts about their team.
+The application also suggests interactions related to work performance and behaviors identified by the application.

-The application would not force interactions, but augment a supervisor’s awareness about the team.
+The application would not force interactions, but augment a supervisor’s team awareness.
 Keeping coaches and supervisors engaged with employees will improve retention and employee engagement.
 The engaged workforce is the most powerful recruiting tool to reach the rising generations.

-A recent study revealed Gen Z and Millennials trust friends and family more than external sources like website reviews, news media, celebrities and athletes.
-The study also explained how most young Americans are interested in becoming social media influencers, with 5% of Gen Z and 48% of Millennials motivated by the opportunity to make a difference in the world (Morning Consult, 2020).
+A recent study revealed Gen Z and Millennials trust friends and family more than websites, news media, celebrities and athletes.
+The study also explained how most young Americans are interested in becoming social media influencers.
+Motivated to a make a difference in the world are 5% of Gen Z and 48% of Millennials (Morning Consult, 2020).

 The engaged workforce of sworn and non-sworn staff can recruit their friends and family simply by sharing their experiences in social media and in person.
-Within a large law enforcement agency, the employee retention process advertises upward and lateral mobility available to all staff, sworn and non-sworn.
+Within a large law enforcement agency, the employee retention process advertises upward and lateral mobility available to all staff.
 Satisfied employees will likely share the opportunities with people in the sphere of influence extend to tradition and non-traditional candidates.